 The issue of domestic violence in military families was once largely overlooked and hidden from view.
 Now, rather than shrouding this problem with secrecy, persecution and blame, military family advocates opt for empathy and treatment.
 Learn more about domestic violence in the military as well as helpful resources.

-If you or someone you know is in a military family, it's a good idea to learn more about domestic violence within the armed forces.
-Along with all the anxiety that goes along with nuclear family life, military families suffer additional stresses specific to their situations.
-Practice prevention by educating your loved ones about the possible risks.
+Domestic violence includes abusive and controlling behaviors such as physical, sexual, emotional, and financial abuse of a spouse or dating partner, or the neglect of a spouse.
+Along with all the anxiety that goes with nuclear family life, military families suffer additional stressors specific to their situations.
+Practice safety by educating yourself and your loved ones about the possible risks.

-While life in the armed forces isn't responsible for every episode of military domestic violence, an increase in stress and anxiety may trigger undesirable behavior in men or women who already are at risk for aggression.
-This type of aggression can manifest itself in peacetime, but is most prevalent before shipping out to war, as well as after returning from combat.
+While life in the armed forces isn't responsible for every episode of military domestic violence, an increase in stress and anxiety may trigger abusive behavior in men or women who are already at risk for aggression.
+This type of aggression can manifest itself in peacetime but is most prevalent before shipping out to war, as well as after returning from combat.